Tania K. Cowling is a former teacher, a published book author, and award winning freelance writer.

 Connected Heart Garland

 While the heart garland craft is nothing new, I've added an engaging twist to it in my classroom.
 Start by passing out large sheets of construction paper in shades of red, pink, white, and lavender, and then show your students how to make connected hearts.
 As the kids are working, hold a discussion about the word "connected."
 Ask these questions: Who do you feel connected to?
 Who are your best friends?
 Which family members do you particularly like to spend time with?
 (Don't forget about the family pets!)
 Then have your students write their answers on the hearts of their garland.
-Before the day is over, connect all the strands together to make one long banner to hang around the room and across windows.
+Before the day is over, connect all the strands together to make one long banner to hang around the room and across the windows.

 Digital Photo Booth Bulletin Board